justinrgarrard/world-of-naevis.net/docs/character_creation/class/cleric.md

 **Clerics** are initiates into one of Naevis' many mystery cults.
 As part of their induction, they undergo a ritual that kindles their magic.

+{: .note}
+> Clerics are the only one of the four base classes that much choose an [**archetype**](../../more/archetypes/index) at first level.

 #### Mystery Cults

-Religion in Naevis is organized across countless mystery cults, similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries) in ancient Greece and Rome.
+Religion in Naevis is organized across countless mystery cults, similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries) in ancient Greece.
 Members are sworn to secrecy regarding their religion's greater mysteries.

 #### Divine Magic